 - First enter this command to designate a class map and enter the Class Map configuration mode.
-Then use match commands to specify the criteria for ingress traffic that will be classified under this class map. - One or more class maps can be assigned to a policy map (page 608). - The policy map is then bound by a service policy to an interface (page 619).
+Then use match commands to specify the criteria for ingress traffic that will be classified under this class map. - One or more class maps can be assigned to a policy map (page 582).
+The policy map is then bound by a service policy to an interface (page 587).
 A service policy defines packet classification, service tagging, and bandwidth policing.
+Once a policy map has been bound to an interface, no additional class maps may be added to the policy map, nor any changes made to the assigned class maps with the match or set commands.